-Commitments Description Innovation Union 2B "The Commission will also support business-academia collabor the creation of "Knowledge Alliances" between education and develop new curricula addressing innovation skills gaps (see a commitment 3 on e-skills).
-They will help universities to modern inter-disciplinarity, entrepreneurship and stronger business part 4 European Research Area Framework "In 2012, the Commission will propose a European Research Area framework and supporting measures to remove obstacles to mobility and cross-border cooperation, aiming for them to be in force by end 2014.
+Commitments Description Innovation Union 2B Knowledge Alliances and Skills for Innovation "The Commission will also support business-academia collaborations through the creation of "Knowledge Alliances" between education and business to develop new curricula addressing innovation skills gaps (see also commitment 3 on e-skills).
+They will help universities to modernise towards inter-disciplinarity, entrepreneurship and stronger business partnerships."
+4 European Research Area Framework "In 2012, the Commission will propose a European Research Area framework and supporting measures to remove obstacles to mobility and cross-border co-operation, aiming for them to be in force by end 2014.
 9 European Institute of Innovation and Technology (EIT) "By mid-2011, the EIT should set out a Strategic Innovation Agenda (SIA) to expand its activities as a showcase for Innovation in Europe.
 This should map out its long-term development within the Innovation Union, including the creation of new Knowledge and Innovation Communities (KICs), close links with the private sector and a stronger role in entrepreneurship.
 It should also build on the EIT Foundation set up in 2010 and on the introduction in 2011 of the "EIT degree" as an internationally recognized label of excellence."
 14 EU Patent "The European Parliament and Council should take the necessary steps to adopt the proposals on the EU patent, its linguistic regime and the unified system of dispute settlement."
 18 Eco-Innovation "By early 2011 the Commission will present an eco-innovation action plan building on the Innovation Union and focusing on the specific bottlenecks, challenges and opportunities for achieving environmental objectives through innovation."
+20 Open Access to Research Results / Research Information Services "The Commission will promote open access to the results of publicly funded research.
+It will aim to make open access to publications the general principle for projects funded by the EU research Framework Programmes.
+The Commission will also support the development of smart research information services that are fully searchable and allow results from research projects to be easily accessed."